Admin glossary

 It differs from a truststore, which stores certificates used for trust decisions (usually CA roots).

-All certificates supplied to a Deephaven installation are supplied in PEM format.
-For Deephaven-specific certificate content requirements, see What a Deephaven server certificate must contain.
+All certificates supplied to a Deephaven installation are supplied in PEM format, and must meet Deephaven TLS certificate requirements.

 To convert a DER certificate to PEM: